Charles Rangel: Renting Harlem apartments at below-market rates

-The New York Times reported in July 2008 that Rangel rents four apartments at below-market rates in the Lenox Terrace complex in Harlem.
+The New York Times reported in July 2008 that Rangel rented four apartments at below-market rates in the Lenox Terrace complex in Harlem.
 It reported that Rangel paid $3,894 monthly for all four apartments in 2007.
 In contrast, the landlord's going rate for similar apartments in the building was as high as $8,125 monthly.
 Three adjacent apartments were combined to create his 2500 sqft home.
-A fourth unit is used as a campaign office, which violates city and state regulations that require rent-stabilized apartments to be used as a primary residence.
+A fourth unit was used as a campaign office, which violates city and state regulations that require rent-stabilized apartments to be used as a primary residence.
 Rangel received thousands of dollars in campaign contributions from one of the landlords, according to the paper.
 Rangel said his rent does not affect his representation of his constituents.

 Congressional ethics experts said the difference in rent between what Rangel was paying and market rates, an estimated $30,000 per year, could be construed as a gift, exceeding the $100 House of Representatives gift limit.
 In late July, the House voted 254–138 to table a resolution by Republican Minority Leader John Boehner that would have censured Rangel for having "dishonored himself and brought discredit to the House", by occupying the four apartments.